-The Finance Act, 2021 has deleted the exclusion of fees or commissions earned in respect of a loan in the definition of other fee.
+The current provision excludes interest and commissions on loans from the 20% excise duty.
+The Finance Bill 2021 proposes the deletion of the exclusion of fees or commissions earned in respect of a loan in the definition of other fee.
 Processing fees on borrowing will therefore be subjected to 20% excise duty.

-This amendment is aimed at expanding the tax base by introducing excise duty on fees and commissions in respect of a loan.
-This will trigger an increase in the cost of credit since the financial institutions will consider transferring the cost to the customers (the borrower).
+This proposal is aimed at expanding the tax base by introducing excise duty on fees and commissions in respect of a loan.
+This is likely to trigger an increase in the cost of credit since the financial institutions will consider transferring the cost to the customers (the borrower).